gellmr/App472.Solution/README.md

 Under `Security` -> `Server authentication` choose `SQL Server and Windows Authentication mode`

-This is because our production connection strings use SqlClient with `SQL Server` login for authentication, rather than `Windows Authentication`

-Note - the production database is SQL Server Express, not LocalDB.
-We are NOT attaching (or using) LocalDB in production.

-Connection strings are very sensitive, and need to be just right, for the App to connect to the database, otherwise it will fail with various errors saying that its looking for `Local Database Runtime`

-To use `Windows Authentication` in your connection string, you would specify either
-- Trusted_Connection=True or
-- Integrated Security=SSPI or
-- Integrated Security=true
-This will cause the connection to use windows authentication, and it will ignore User ID and Password given in the connection string.

-...To use `SQL Server` authentication in your connection string (this is what we are doing)... you must not specify (any) of these 3 settings.
-Instead provide the User ID and Password.
+We have told our database to accept both kinds of authentication.

-Below is the correct format for our connection string, to use `SQL Server` authentication to connect to `localhost\SQLEXPRESS`
+Below is the correct format for our connection string to use `SQL Server` authentication to connect to `localhost\SQLEXPRESS`

-###To use `SQL Server` authentication, your connection string must look like this.###
 ```
 <connectionStrings>
     <clear />